Podcast: Play in new window | Download

 A voice that also liked to write.

-I attended a writing conference for the first time in my life, despite writing my entire life.
+I attended a writing conference for the first time in my life.

 Walking away from that writing conference, I was determined to write.